KennyKvn001/Database_Design/README.md

 - **Update (PUT):** Modify existing records.
 - **Delete (DELETE):** Remove records from the database.

-These operations interact with the PostgreSQL database via an ORM.
+These operations interact with the MYSQL database .

 ---